640 South State StreetDover, Delaware 19901

 Some may cause water loss and/or bloating and affect the chloride you have in your body.

-If your doctor orders a chloride test of your urine, don't drink alcohol for at least a day before the test.
+If your healthcare provider orders a chloride test of your urine, don't drink alcohol for at least a day before the test.
 Also, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.